Want To Retain High-Performing Employees? Tell Them

-These are all real statements I’ve heard in the last few weeks:
+These are all real statements I’ve heard from high-performing employees n the last few weeks:

 “Oh we don’t worry about observing our high-performing call center reps.
 We just focus on the ones who are struggling.”

 “John doesn’t really need a training and development plan like everyone else, he’s got his job nailed.”